Major Rail-Served Industries in Ogden

 D&RGW's 1951 Traffic Guide shows Ogden Union Stock Yards as having 356 pens for all livestock, and 214 low pens for hogs only.
 The yards had 19 loading chutes for single-deck cars and 14 loading chutes for either single-deck or double-deck cars.
 (Because of their shorter height, sheep and hogs were usually shipped in double-deck railroad cars.)
 In comparison, facilities at Denver were roughly three times the size of those at Ogden, with 1,000 pens and 79 loading chutes.
 On D&RGW, only Denver was larger than Ogden in livestock handling capacity.

-To cut transportation costs even more, packing houses were soon moved near the feed lots, replacing large plants in urban areas with smaller and more numerous packing plants in rural areas, redesigned to be more efficient.
+As a continuing move to cut transportation costs, packing houses in the 1950s began moving to rural locations near the growing number of commercial feed lots, replacing large multi-story plants in urban areas with smaller and more numerous packing plants in rural areas, redesigned to be more efficient.
+Although the number of animals being slaughtered doubled between 1945 and 1983, the number of domestic businesses supplying livestock for slaughter declined by half during the same period.
+This was a direct indication of the move to bring the slaughter houses closer to the feed lots.
+Also during the same period, there were one-third fewer meatpacking and processing facilities operating.
+In 1954, Cudahy was the first to leave the urban Chicago area.
 By 1960, all of the large meat packing plants in Chicago were closed.
 The largest stock-handling facility in the world, the Chicago Union Stock Yards, closed in 1970 due to lack of business.
-(Skaggs, Jimmy M. Prime Cut, Livestock Raising and Meatpacking in the United States, 1607-1983, pp. 8, 9, 190)
+(Jimmy M. Skaggs, Prime Cut, page 9; page 190)

 Throughout their entire history, livestock sales at Ogden Union Stock Yards were conducted both by public auction and by what was called "private treaty," or closed-commission sales.
 Changes affecting the meat-packing industry nationwide also affected Ogden.
 The auction activity slowly declined in the decade prior to the late 1960s, and closed-commission sales ended at Ogden in December 1967.
 The stockyards closed on January 31, 1971.
-Within a year, the stockyards and all adjacent property, including the Coliseum and Exchange buildings, were sold to Weber County by the parent company, Denver Union Stock Yards. ("Progress '72" Edition, Ogden Standard Examiner, Sunday, April 16, 1972, p.
-8)
+Within a year, the stockyards and all adjacent property, including the Coliseum and Exchange buildings, were sold to Weber County by the parent company, Denver Union Stock Yards.
+(Ogden Standard Examiner, April 16, 1972, "Progress '72" Edition)

 On January 4, 1972, a new company, the Weber Livestock Auction Co., began auction sales on a much smaller scale at the Ogden stockyards, leasing the facilities from Weber County.
 The sale of sheep remained for another couple years, with Southern Pacific moving its last carloads of sheep in April 1973.
 (Roberts, Ogden, pp. 140, 141, 143)